-STARS Credit STARS Category Current Points Possible Points EN 1 Student Educators Program 0.98 4 Devise a vehicle for a peer-to-peer sustainability outreach and education processes who live off-campus, including those enrolled online ogram for s students Continue the Eco-Rep program with a student representative from each res (short for Ecological Representative) is a peer-to-peer sustainability educate Rep programs focus on teaching sustainable living practices using peer edu Student Eco-Reps help to raise awareness about ecological issues, encourage responsible behavior in their hall mates and peers, and plan related events or program.
+STARS Credit STARS Category Current Points Possible Points EN 1 Student Educators Program 0.98 4 Devise a vehicle for a peer-to-peer sustainability outreach and education program who live off-campus, including those enrolled online Continue the Eco-Rep program with a student representative from each res (short for Ecological Representative) is a peer-to-peer sustainability educate Rep programs focus on teaching sustainable living practices using peer edu Student Eco-Reps help to raise awareness about ecological issues, encourage responsible behavior in their hall mates and peers, and plan related events or program.
 Ication tech ge environm Eco- niques. nentally EN 2 Learning Outcomes 1.54 2 • Include sustainability prominently in its student orientation activities and p orogrammin g EN 4 Outreach Materials and Publications 2 2 Effectively tell the story of sustainability at BHSU.
-Regularly report in mark student activities, faculty research, immersive learning experiences and car ed to sustainability EN 6 Assessing Sustainability Culture 0.51 1 Conduct an assessment of campus sustainability culture.
-The cultural asses sustainability values, behaviors and beliefs, and may also address awarenes ability initiatives EN 7 Employee Educators Program 0 3 Create an employee educators (or sustainability ambassadors) program for which they provide sustainability outreach and education to their peers faculty and staff, in EN 9 Staff Professional Development 0 2 Offer professional development and training opportunities in sustainability once per year to all staff at least EN 12 Continuing Educations 2.37 5 Conduct an inventory to identify continuing education courses that address sustainabil ity Offer a 4-course Certificate in Sustainability EN 13 Community Service 0.59 5 Assess the number of service learning hours currently offered at the univer sitv. and inc orporate
+Regularly report in marketing materials on student activities, faculty research, immersive learning experiences and campus initiatives relat- ed to sustainability EN 6 Assessing Sustainability Culture 0.51 1 Conduct an assessment of campus sustainability culture.
+The cultural asses sustainability values, behaviors and beliefs, and may also address awarenes ability initiatives EN 7 Employee Educators Program 0 3 Create an employee educators (or sustainability ambassadors) program for faculty and staff, in which they provide sustainability outreach and education to their peers EN 9 Staff Professional Development 0 2 Offer professional development and training opportunities in sustainability to all staff at least once per year EN 12 Continuing Educations 2.37 5 Conduct an inventory to identify continuing education courses that address sustainability Offer a 4-course Certificate in Sustainability EN 13 Community Service 0.59 5 Assess the number of service learning hours currently offered at the university, and incorporate

-• Assess the number of service learning hours currently offered at the university, and incorporate these into Community Service tracking
+Assess the number of service learning hours currently offered at the university, and incorporate these into Community Service tracking